DIY-ing an Ecommerce Website – the Benefits and Limitations

 Make sure you weigh in your priorities—may it be features or price, study each platform, and choose which fits your requirements.

 Ecommerce platforms are supposed to be streamlining your web development process to generate online traffic, centralize your business operations, and personalize your transactions.
+But if you choose a platform that doesn’t let you work in an agile way, you’ll be missing out on sales and making fruitless investments.

 For more tips on how you can setup and grow your ecommerce business, make sure to subscribe to the Propelrr newsletter to have them delivered to your inbox.